ACS Athens' Advanced Placement Program

 - AP Spanish

 The short duration of the AP courses compared to those of the IB, allow the students to design their own unique program which best fits their student profile and academic plans.
 In many instances, such programs have been proven to be more effective and timely for a great number of students.
 In addition, students who feel confident about their content knowledge of certain subjects or have taken similar IB or ACS Athens courses can approach the AP and IB office to discuss the option of taking the respective AP examinations.
+This is especially true for science courses (Biology, Chemistry and Physics where the alignment of AP and IB syllabi is substantial).
 Having taken an AP examination in grades 10 and 11 enhances the student profile and therefore presents an additional qualification for college applications.
+The College Board strongly discourages grade 9 students from taking AP courses (except for language courses).

 Students receive a certificate for each AP course they complete.
-For each AP exam the student takes, the College Board awards various certificates and awards, one of which is the AP International Diploma.
+For scores of 3 or higher in three or more AP exams the College Board may award various AP scholar awards, certificates and awards.

 Benefits of the AP program